sourcegraph/cody/TESTING.md

 You should also be able to switch between accounts while tokens are still being generated.

+### `@-file` tagging

+1. Open Cody chat
+2. Type `@` in the chat input and verify that a list of available local files appears.
+3. Select one of the files from the list for Cody to use as chat context.
+4. Ask Cody a question about that file and verify that the answer is correct.

+Note: It's important to test performance on large repos here.

 ## Multi-repo context

 ### Free/pro accounts: